sudoharun/dotfiles/README.md

 Next, setting up locales:
 ```
 $ nvim /etc/locale.gen

 # Uncomment the locales you want to use, in my case my main locale is en_GB.UTF-8 but I also want en_US.UTF-8 installed

 $ locale-gen
 $ nvim /etc/locale.conf

 LANG=<main locale you want to use>

 ```

 Set up your TTY keymap:
 ```
 $ nvim /etc/vconsole.conf

 KEYMAP=<your keymap>

 ```

 Set hostname:
 ```
 $ nvim /etc/hostname

-Put in whatever you want here as long as it's unique on your LAN, I just put "archlinux" without the quotes
+# Put in whatever you want here as long as it's unique on your LAN, I just put:
+archlinux

 ```